We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 4. You can see what offers and deals your competitors promote and try to beat them with better offers.

-5. By understanding your competition, you can make more informed decisions about where to allocate your advertising budget – and ultimately, see better results from your campaigns.
+5. By understanding your competition, you make better decisions about where to put your budget, and ultimately get better results from your campaigns.

 And there are ways to do that research.